PEXANE2/azure-docs.tr-tr/articles/hdinsight/domain-joined/domain-joined-authentication-issues.md

 ### <a name="issue"></a>Sorun

-Kinit hata vererek `Preauthentication` başarısız olur.
+Kinit hata vererek başarısız olur `Preauthentication` .

 ### <a name="cause"></a>Nedeni